sven765/externaleditor.sh/README.md

 externaleditor="emacs" # if you want to open a new Emacs instance
 ```

-Variable "emailclientwindowtitle": A character string which is part of
+**Variable "emailclientwindowtitle"**: A character string which is part of
 the window title of your email client.
 If this string is found in the
 window title, the file that is send to the external editor gets the
 extension ".eml" (otherwise ".txt").
 (This may or may not be important